-Because the Cisco CNS IE2100 appliance and the ISC Master server are behind a secure barrier, we can safely answer \mathbf{y} for yes to the security risk warning message above.
-This removal of Pluto protection exposes some files in Cisco CNS IE2100 that allow ISC to create, delete, and edit devices in the IE2100 repository.
-This is needed for proper ISC to Cisco CNS Configuration Engine 1.3.x, 1.4, 1.5, and 2.0 integration.
-Removal of Pluto protection only needs to occur when a particular Cisco CNS IE2100 appliance is first used and every time the file /opt/CSCOcnsie/bin/pluto is deleted for any reason.
+Because the Cisco Configuration Engine server and the ISC Master server are behind a secure barrier, we can safely answer y for yes to the security risk warning message above.
+This removal of Pluto protection exposes some files in the Cisco Configuration Engine server that allow ISC to create, delete, and edit servers in the Cisco Configuration Engine repository.
+This is needed for proper ISC to Cisco Configuration Engine 1.3.x, 1.4, 1.5, 2.0, and 3.0 integration.
+Removal of Pluto protection only needs to occur when a particular Cisco Configuration Engine server is first used and every time the file /opt/CSCOcnsie/bin/pluto is deleted for any reason.